Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Abstract

-2) Their components are rational in the weights with subtraction--free denominators, and have explicit expressions in terms of the conservative and edge flows of \cite{Tal2} (Theorem \ref{theo:null}).
+2) Their components are rational in the weights with subtraction--free denominators, and have explicit expressions in terms of the conservative and edge flows of \cite{Tal2}.
 At the boundary sources they coincide with the entries of the boundary measurement matrix defined in \cite{Pos}.
 If $\mathcal N$ is acyclically orientable, all components are subtraction--free rational expressions in the weights with respect to a convenient basis.
 Null edge vectors may occur on reducible networks not acyclically orientable;

 3) We provide explicit formulas both for the transformation rules of the edge vectors with respect to the orientation and the several gauges of the given network, and for their transformations due to moves and reductions of networks.

-Finally we express both the many gauge freedoms and the changes of orientation as equivalence transformations of the geometric signature.
+Finally, we associate a Kasteleyn orientation to the graph following \cite{CR2}.
+If the graph is bipartite, it is known that the partition functions of dimer configurations on the graph with given boundary conditions coincide with the Plucker coordinates of the corresponding point of the totally non-negative Grassmannian \cite{PSW,Lam2,Sp,A3,AGPR}.
+In the case of plabic graphs which are not bipartite we show that the partition function for a given boundary condition is not a multiple of the corresponding minor of the boundary measurement matrix.
+Therefore, in this case a statistical mechanical interpretation of the boundary measurement map remains open.

 {\sc{2010 MSC.}} 14M15; 05C10, 05C22.

 {\sc{Keywords.}} Totally non-negative Grassmannians, positroid cells, planar bicolored networks in the disk, moves and reductions, amalgamation, boundary measurement map, edge vectors.